 Whatever aspect you feel you are sitting in right now (and you may recognise yourself in a few of them), there is an innate desire or wanting to want to go “back to normal” or how it was.
 Yet by the mere consideration of the term “change”, this is impossible.
 For what has changed cannot be undone.
 Change’s DNA involves forward momentum – not always positive – but forward all the same.
 Just like life, it cannot go back to a past situation or event.

-Sarah* goes back to her office and sits back at her desk.
+Sarah* goes back to the office after lockdown restrictions have been lifted and sits back at her desk.
 She makes a coffee in her favourite mug from the staff kitchen and is enjoying catching up with her fellow colleagues.
 She opens her drawer to the right of her and takes out her stapler, pens and notepad.
 Her computer is annoying her at not working efficiently (as per usual) but revels in the fact that this is normal to her.

 So we can’t “go back to normal” – there is no such thing.

 So why do we recoil at the thought of change?

 Well, not everyone does.
 Some people revel in it.
 But most of us feel very uncomfortable with it.
 That is until the uncomfortable becomes comfortable and then we are ok again.
 Continued experience and being in that new space is what helps us become comfortable.
 Think of working from home – some of us were delighted by that prospect (even though the reason why wasn’t very nice...and that’s ok!), many of us would not have been comfortable with that prospect at all – so many questions with no “comfortable” answers.
 Yet with practice and having to be in that new space, we have become comfortable with it now.
 Comfortable doesn’t equal happy by the way.
 They are two different feelings.